Bizarro: Bizarro II

 A second Bizarro, able to speak and think better due to genetic engineering by Luthor, appears in a 5-issue substory in the clone plague story-arc titled "Bizarro's World" (beginning in Superman (vol. 2) #87).
-Before he died, this Bizarro seriously injured Sydney Happersen, kidnapped Lois, created a ramshackle dummy version of Metropolis in a warehouse (to parody Superman's frequently rescuing Lois, he deliberately exposed her to and "rescued" her from one lethal danger after another), abducted Lana Lang, proposed to Lois and finally died in Luthor's labs.
-During this period, Superman also had to cope with an unending increase in his powers due to exposure to "purple kryptonite" in the climax of the Death of Superman and Reign of the Supermen story-arcs.
+Before he died, this Bizarro seriously injured Luthor's scientist Sydney Happersen, kidnapped Lois, created a ramshackle dummy version of Metropolis in a warehouse (to parody Superman's frequently rescuing Lois, he deliberately exposed her to and "rescued" her from one lethal danger after another), abducted Lana Lang, proposed to Lois and apparently died in Luthor's labs.
+During this period, Superman also had to cope with an unending increase in his powers due to exposure to "Purple Kryptonite" in the climax of "The Death of Superman" and "Reign of the Supermen" storylines.

+Bizarro would later turn up alive in his final appearance seen Adventure Comics 80-Page Giant by Tom Peyer and Kevin O'Neill.

 Match

-Match is a clone of Conner Kent created by the Agenda, a government organization, to serve them.
+Match is a clone of Conner Kent who was created by the Agenda, a government organization, to serve them.
 Initially appearing identical to Conner with pale hair and eyes, Match later degenerates into a form resembling Bizarro.

 Project Cadmus/S-01

 S-01 coined "Bizarre-O" is the first of Paul Westfield's attempts to clone a new Superman during the Fall of Metropolis storyline.
 Unlike Conner Kent, who was the thirteenth attempt and the only true success of Westfield's project, S-01 was considered a failure.

 Superboy was recalled to Project Cadmus to discuss newly uncovered information regarding his own origin.
-Meanwhile, as the Cadmus directors and Dr. Packard debated what went wrong with S-01 and questioned Westfield's secrecy, Scrapper inadvertently leaned on the control panel of S-01's stasis pod, accidentally releasing him.
+Meanwhile, as the Cadmus directors and Dr. Packard debated what went wrong with S-01 and questioned Westfield's secrecy, Scrapper of the Newsboy Legion inadvertently leaned on the control panel of S-01's stasis pod, accidentally releasing him.

 Upon breaking free, S-01 rapidly began to deteriorate, with his skin almost immediately taking on the chalky hue and ridged texture characteristic of other Bizarros.

 Dabney Donovan's Bizarro

-One other Bizarro is created using Lex Luthor's clone process, by Lex Luthor's estranged wife Contessa Portenza and Dabney Donovan shortly after Superman regained his normal powers when he expended his electromagnetic ones.
+One other Bizarro is created using Lex Luthor's clone process by Dabney Donovan on behalf of Lex Luthor's estranged wife Contessa Portenza shortly after Superman regained his normal powers when he expended his electromagnetic ones.
 This Bizarro abducted Lex Luthor's baby daughter and intended to send her by rocket to another planet, emulating Kal-El's escape from Krypton.
 His pile of explosives and bombs, meant to launch the rocket, would have killed her instead, and Superman had to shield her when Bizarro threw the launch switch.
-Bizarro III, already self-destructing from a genetic booby trap encoded by his creator, dies in the explosion.
+Bizarro, already self-destructing from a genetic booby trap encoded by his creator, dies in the explosion.